Board of Adjustment

 - conditional use permits for a select number of uses articulated in Article 2 of the UDC;

 - appeals of staff interpretation and administration of the UDC;

 - extensions of zoning district boundaries by no more than 25 feet (based on official zoning atlas); and

 - nonconforming use permits for grandfathered uses that are changing from a more intensive use to a less intensive use, per Sub-Section 10.2.5B of the UDC.

 Established in 1925 by a Private Act passed by the Tennessee General Assembly, the Board of Adjustment is both the oldest appointed governmental body in Memphis and Shelby County and the oldest administrative zoning board in the State of Tennessee.
 Click here to download a memorandum that summarizes the history of the Board, which includes important pieces of legislation, case law and newspaper articles related to the Board.
 Click here for a history of the five-vote requirement for variance cases.

 2015 Annual Report

 2017 Annual Report

-Rules of Procedure Click here to download the Rules of Procedure for the Board of Adjustment.
+Rules of Procedure Click here to download the current Rules of Procedure for the Board of Adjustment.
 Click here for the Board's original Rules of Procedure, as well as the minutes from the Board's first meeting on June 18, 1925.